Globalization, Digital Technology, and Teacher Education in the United States

 Generally, as a result of the need for many schools to compete on a global level, the use of digital technologies and applications has increased in teacher education and public schools.
 The dynamics of globalization and digital technologies also continue to influence teacher preparation programs with multiple implications for educational policies and practices in U.S. public schools.
 Rapidly emerging developments in technologies and the digital nature of 21st-century learning environments have shaped and transformed the ways learners access, process, and interpret the general and discipline-specific pedagogical content in teaching and learning.
 Ultimately, the roles of students and teachers in digital learning environments must change to adapt to the dynamic global marketplace.
 In practice, these changes reiterate the need to prepare global teachers who can effectively prepare digital learners to live and work globally—global citizens.

-As U.S. public education continues to evolve, favoring transformative digital content and more learner-centered pedagogies, teacher educators need to focus not only on best practices and innovative pedagogies to engage digital learners but also the acquisition of global and cultural competencies that positively affect and improve student learning.
+As U.S. public education continues to evolve, favoring transformative digital content and more learner-centered pedagogies, teacher educators need to focus not only on best practices and innovative pedagogies to engage digital learners but also on the acquisition of global and cultural competencies that positively affect and improve student learning.
 Instructors have a responsibility to provide positive and safe learning environments that meet the needs of culturally diverse learners.
 They also need to use digital and interactive media to empower and support 21st-century learners to collaborate with others and become engaged as global citizens.
 Considine, Horton, and Moorman (2009) suggest that teachers should “help all students to analyze and evaluate each media message for text, context, and impact to produce more knowledgeable, creative, and cooperative citizens for the Global Village” (p.
 10).

 Effects of Globalization on Teacher Education